FAQ’S

 If you do not have an established account with us, we accept Visa, Mastercard, Cheque, Money Order, Bank Wire, E-Transfer and Cash.

-2. Are there additional costs for transporting my horse?
+2. Are there additional costs for transporting my horse from Canada to USA?

-- Brokerage – There is a brokerage fee charged at the border for horses travelling from Canada into the U.S.A.
-There is also a brokerage fee charged on horses coming into Canada from the U.S.A. if they have been purchased by a Canadian.
+Brokerage – There is a brokerage fee charged at the border for horses travelling from Canada into the U.S.A.

-- Your horse(s) will be imported in full compliance with all regulations.
+• Your horse(s) will be imported in full compliance with all regulations and paperwork is available in the event that you are audited by CRA.

 All horses crossing the border require proper paperwork.
-In all cases, a valid coggins test is required, as well as an international health certificate, properly endorsed and stamped.
+In all cases, a valid coggins test (less than 180 days) is required, as well as an international health certificate, properly endorsed and stamped.
 If you have questions or concerns we can help and provide guidance.

 We do not recommend wrapping bandages on your horse’s legs to ship.